 Confirming the Merge

-Once you’ve reviewed the data and selected which to keep, confirm the merge.
-Salesforce will ask you to double-check your choices and ensure you’re ready to go.
-Once you confirm your membership, the chosen accounts will be combined into a single record.
+After going over the data and choosing which ones to keep, confirm the merge.
+Salesforce will ask you to check your choices again and make sure you’re ready to go.
+Once you confirm your membership, Salesforce will consolidate the selected accounts into a single record.

 What Happens to the Related Records and Activities

-The new account will receive all records and actions from the merging accounts, including contacts, possibilities, and tasks.
-Salesforce preserves and links pertinent documents to the combined account.
+The new account will get all of the contacts, options, tasks, and other records and actions from the accounts that are joining.
+Salesforce keeps important papers safe and links them to the united account.

 Post-Merge Actions